The Giant Sunflower was shot with the legendary Carl Zeiss Olympia Sonnar 180mm f/2.8 lens for the Contax/Yashica mount, Made in West Germany in 1987.

 When the Olympia Sonnar Carl Zeiss 180mm f2.8 German is used on a Sony a6100 camera with an APS-C sensor, a crop-factor of 1.5 applies.
 That makes the field of view almost the same as a 270mm lens used on a 35mm equivalent full-frame camera like the Sony a7ii.

-When you click on an image in the galleries, following buttons will allow you to select some features, including a slideshow (which is auto-started for some galleries, you have to press the pause button to stop a slideshow):
+When you click on an image in the galleries, following buttons will allow you to select some features.
+Use Original-size to watch the photo in full resolution:

 Slideshow | Fullscreen | Image-Info | Original-size